 With this in mind, it should be clear how important it is to optimise your Google Shopping feed.
 You can spend countless hours perfecting the quality of your goods.

 However, something else is equally as important.
 You must get your products in front of your buyers.
 If you don’t accomplish this task, what good was all your hard work?

 As you read through this post, you’ll notice a recurring theme.
-You can’t provide too much information for your Google Shopping product feed.
+Providing too much information for your Google Shopping product feed is never a bad thing.
 You want to provide as many details about your products as possible.

 Start With Your Product Titles